soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/ocas-session-policies.md

         - **Test (Monitor all activities)**: Set this action to explicitly allow download according to the policy filters you set.

         - **Block (Block file download and monitor all activities)**: Set this action to explicitly block download according to the policy filters you set.
-For more information, see [<span class="underline">How block download works</span>](https://docs.microsoft.com/en-us/cloud-app-security/session-policy-aad#block-download).
+For more information, see [How block download works](https://docs.microsoft.com/en-us/cloud-app-security/session-policy-aad#block-download).

         - **Protect (Apply classification label to download and monitor all activities)**: This option is only available if you selected **Control file download (with DLP)** under **Session policy**.
 If your organization uses Azure Information Protection, you can set an **Action** to apply a classification label set in Azure Information Protection to the file.
-For more information, see [<span class="underline">How protect download works</span>](https://docs.microsoft.com/en-us/cloud-app-security/session-policy-aad#protect-download).
+For more information, see [How protect download works](https://docs.microsoft.com/en-us/cloud-app-security/session-policy-aad#protect-download).

 7. You can **Create an alert for each matching event with the policy's severity** and set an alert limit.
 Select whether you want the alert as an email, a text message, or both.